Artwork / Archives / 2015

 In July, I participated in the Rencontres Mondiales du Logiciel Libre, a copyleft conference in France.
 My presentation explained how to free your work while making a living with your art, and it is based on my book, You Share Good.
 The talk was in French, but there is an English version of it here.

-In October and November, some of my work was included in Implicit Bias, a group show that was exhibited at multiple locations in DC, including the Joan Hisaoka Healing Arts Gallery and the Takoma Park location of Busboys and Poets.
+In the fall, some of my work was included in Implicit Bias, a group show that was exhibited at multiple locations in DC, including the Joan Hisaoka Healing Arts Gallery and the Takoma Park location of Busboys and Poets.